 In the foundation stage and key stage 1 we teach children to read using a synthetic phonics approach.
 To enable a progression of learning we follow the Letters and Sounds phonic programme and the on line Lexia phonic programme for individual personalised learning.
 The children are taught to read using the Oxford Tree Reading scheme which is supplemented with colour banded books at a similar level of difficulty.

 At Warter we use the Chris Quigley Essentials package for the core and foundation subjects.
-These use milestones which are grouped into two yearly intervals – which fit exactly with our class structure in school.
+These use milestones which are grouped into two yearly intervals.

-In addition we assess each half term the achievements and progress of children in mathematics, phonics, reading, grammar, writing and science using the Rising Stars assessment materials.
-Children in year 3, 4 and 5 will take the optional SATS assessments in June each year.
-Children in year 2 and year 6 will be assessed using the SATS.
+In addition, we assess the achievements and progress of children regularly in mathematics, phonics, reading, grammar, writing and science.
+Children in year 2 and year 6 will be assessed using the statutory national assessment tests.

 Class Curriculum (Termly) Newsletters, Medium and Long Term Plans

 Please click on the headings below highlighted blue to read more information about each class's termly newsletter, long and medium term plans.